dheerajreddy2020/Image-description-using-deep-learning/README.md

 Reference : https://www.tensorflow.org/api_docs/python/tf/keras/applications/Xception

 ### Decoder model:
 This is a sentence generation model.
-The sentence is generated word by word as shown in the example below
+The sentence is generated word by word as shown in the example below using the LSTM model to predict the next word.
 ![sentence-generation](https://github.com/dheerajreddy2020/Image-description-using-deep-learning/blob/master/Sentence-generator.PNG)